 - balance exercises including Tai Chi and yoga

-- posture exercises that reduce the risk of spine fractures by straightening rounded shoulders
+- posture exercises that straighten rounded shoulders and reduce the risk of spine fractures

-- functional exercises for carrying out your daily activities in the safest way possible to avoid the chance of a fall.
+- exercises that help you carry out your daily activities in the safest way possible (which can help to avoid a fall)

 Importance of Diet

-Many older people tend to eat fewer calcium-rich foods.
-As you get older, it is harder to digest high-calcium dairy products (milk, cheese, yogurt, or ice cream.
+Many older people tend to eat fewer foods rich in calcium.
+As you get older, it is harder to digest high-calcium dairy products such as milk, cheese, yogurt, or ice cream.
 This is because aging may increase the chance of developing lactose intolerance (when your body can’t process the sugars that are naturally part of dairy products).

-Most healthcare professionals recommend taking at least 1,200 mg of calcium every day if you are over age 50.
-The best way to reach this total is to consume calcium-rich foods such as dairy products, but many other foods can supply significant amounts of calcium.
-If you can’t get enough in your diet you can also take calcium supplements as well, which are inexpensive and readily available.
+If you are over age 50, most healthcare professionals recommend taking at least 1,200 mg of calcium every day.
+The best way to reach this total is to consume calcium-rich foods such as dairy products.
+Many other foods can also supply significant amounts of calcium.
+If you can’t get enough calcium in your diet you can also take calcium supplements, which are inexpensive and readily available.
 These supplements may be in the form of calcium carbonate (more common) or calcium citrate (slightly more expensive but more easily digested).
 The supplements are absorbed best in divided doses (for example, 600 mg at a time).Calcium citrate can be absorbed efficiently without food, whereas calcium carbonate is best absorbed with food.

-The following is a list of some foods that are high in calcium, with their calcium content:
+The following is a list of some foods that are high in calcium, including their calcium content:

-- Sardines in oil with bones: 370 mg per 3 oz
+- Sardines in oil with bones: 370 mg in each 3 ounce serving

-- Orange juice with added calcium: 300 mg per cup
+- Orange juice with added calcium: 300 mg in each cup

-- Canned salmon with bones: 190 mg per 3 oz
+- Canned salmon with bones: 190 mg in each 3 ounce serving

-- Powdered nonfat milk: 50 mg per teaspoon.
+- Powdered nonfat milk: 50 mg in each teaspoon

-Many lactose-free dairy products are now available, including lactose-free milk (Lactaid™), and ice cream.
-Certain old cheeses (such as very sharp cheddar) and yogurts are also lactose-free.
-Some varieties of orange juice and cranberry juice are fortified with calcium and provide the same amount of calcium as a glass of milk.
+Many lactose-free dairy products are now available, including milk (Lactaid™), and ice cream.
+Certain aged cheeses (such as very sharp cheddar) and yogurts are naturally low in lactose.
+Some varieties of orange juice and cranberry juice have added calcium and provide the same amount of calcium as a glass of milk.

-Consuming more than 2,000 to 2,500 mg of calcium in the form of supplements a day raises your risk of developing kidney stones.
+You should not take more than 2,000 to 2,500 mg of calcium a day in the form of supplements.
+This raises your risk of developing kidney stones, especially for postmenopausal women.
 However, dietary sources of calcium may lower your risk of kidney stones.